tc39/proposal-smart-pipelines/readme.md

 # Motivation
 This section gives a brief overview of the motivations behind the smart pipeline operator’s Core Proposal, as well the Additional Features listed above.
-Examples from real-world libraries are juxtaposed with their original versions.
-The original versions have been lightly edited (e.g., breaking up lines, removing semicolons), in order to fit their horizontal widths into this table.
+**Examples from real-world libraries** are juxtaposed with their original versions.
+The original versions have been lightly edited (e.g., breaking up lines, removing semicolons), in order to fit their horizontal widths into this table. **Examples that use Additional Features** are included **only to illustrate** the power of the pipeline/topic concept and are always simply **rewritable** into a form that use **only the Core Proposal**.

 ## Core Proposal